akivascript/furthermore/UPDATES.md

 # The Furthermore Protoblog

+## Day 3: Sunday, February, 22, 2015

+### Database Work
+* Clojure is in some ways like JavaScript in that it has a few eccentricities.
+Unlike JavaScript, however, Clojure's eccentricities are grounded in a reasonable and logical foundation.
+What we really need is basically a Clojure equivalent of JavaScript: The Good Parts.
+For instance, new Clojurists get fouled up by conj behaving differently based on the collection or how assoc and related functions will take a PersistentArrayMap but return a PersistentHashMap which destroys any order the original map might have had.
+Stuff like that.
+* More Emacs issues.
+Something is kicking back an elisp error:
+    (error "Invalid search bound (wrong side of point)") search-forward("\n" 687 t) which is completely interruptive.
+It points to fringe-mode and ac-ispell.
+I'm convinced it's ac-ispell as disabling fringe-mode didn't seem to help at all.
+I don't really need spellcheck anyway so I've disabled it.
+Here's hoping.
+* I tried switching to a different version of Emacs [Emacs for OS X](http://emacsformacosx.com/) but the errors continued so I'm back to the version installed through brew (emacs-mac).
+* Anyway, I was originally going to use the standard document embedding model of MongoDB so I can handle database transactions atomically.
+But, since a document can reference and be referenced any number of other documents, a document would thus be able to appear many times and updating that document all over the place is nightmare-inducing.
+* Plus, coding toward references rather than embedding makes it easier to swap out MongoDB for something like PostgreSQL.
+Time for a bit of refactoring!

 ## Day 2: Saturday, February 21, 2015

 ### The Hardest Part About Coding...
 * ...is when your tools get in the way.
-* Suddenly Leiningen can't find Expectations using lein-autoexpect which I use to automatically re-run all tests when source code changes.
+* Suddenly Leiningen can't find expectations using lein-autoexpect which I use to automatically re-run all tests when source code changes.
 Flip over to another project with a similar project.clj and it works.
 Flip back to Furthermore, it doesn't work.
 This kind of stuff drives me crazy.
 * Checked ~/.m2/repository and expectations is there.
 Went ahead and deleted the directory and ran `lein deps` to re-install it.
 No go.
 * Checked the classpath and expectations is *not* there even after re-installing the dependency.
 * Deleted the expectations directory again and now it's not even bothering to re-download Expectations.
 So I go nuclear and delete the entire .m2 directory and get lein to download everything again.
 * Figured it out.
 User error,  of course.
 Forgot that I had added profiles.clj which also had some :dev stuff in it.
 Leiningen clobbers keys when it comes to finding the same profile in multiple places so the :dev key in profiles.clj was over-writing the :dev key in project.clj (because profiles.clj takes precedence) which thus made all of my dev profile dependencies disappear.
 Oy vey.
 * On the positive side, I've now learned about how you can combine profiles in Leiningen by using a vector rather than a map.
 Now I've a :private key in profiles.clj and the 'public' dev in project.clj which refers to the :private key.
 Okay.
 Now that *that's* done...

 ### Whoa There, Lil Fella